How Facebook Blew It

 After the most recent revelations, Zuckerberg was asked by the Times if he felt any guilt about how his platform and its users’ data had been abused.
 “I think what we’re seeing is, there are new challenges that I don’t think anyone had anticipated before,” he said.
 “If you had asked me, when I got started with Facebook if one of the central things I’d need to work on now is preventing governments from interfering in each other’s elections, there’s no way I thought that’s what I’d be doing, if we talked in 2004 in my dorm room.”

 Election meddling may have been a bit far-fetched for the dorm room.
 But Zuckerberg has had plenty of time to think about risks to user privacy.
 In 2003, he built a website that allowed Harvard undergraduates to compare and rate the attractiveness of their fellow students and then rank them accordingly.
-The site was based on data he harvested without their permission, the ID photos of undergraduates stored on dorms’ servers.
+The site was based on data he had harvested without their permission, the ID photos of undergraduates stored on dorms’ websites, which were commonly called student “facebooks.”

 There was a small uproar, and Zuckerberg was accused by the school’s administrative board of breaching security, violating copyrights, and violating individual privacy.
 The “charges were based on a complaint from the computer services department over his unauthorized use of online facebook photographs,” the Harvard Crimson reported.
 Amid the criticism, Zuckerberg decided to keep the site offline.
 “Issues about violating people’s privacy don’t seem to be surmountable,” he told the newspaper then.
 “I’m not willing to risk insulting anyone.”

-Note: This story was updated to include a higher tally from April 4 of 87 million harvested Facebook profiles.